 The Bachelor of General Studies degree affords broader course choices than are available in traditional majors.
 Status as a General Studies major requires a curriculum plan created by the student and a faculty advisor in the General Studies Program.
 The degree is based on the conditions and requirements listed below:

-- A minimum of 120-121 semester hours of academic work with a minimum degree grade point average (cumulative and Southeastern) of 2.0
+- A minimum of 120semester hours of academic work with a minimum degree grade point average (cumulative and Southeastern) of 2.0 - 2.
+Completion of the General Studies Core Curriculum requirements:

-- - must include a two semester sequence) 9

-American History or Western Civilization 3

-Arts (Music, Visual Arts, Dance, Theatre) 3